kevingil/blurhash64/README.md

 # blurhash64
-Python macros to get a base64 string from image binaries
+Python function to get a base64 string from image binaries

 ```python